-There are as many answers to this as there are governors.
-However many find the work is satisfying because it gives them the chance to:
+Many find the work is satisfying because it gives them the chance to:

-- make a difference to how well the school runs;
+- Make a difference to how well the school runs.

-- do something for the next generation;
+- Do something for the next generation.

-- serve the local community; and
+- Serve the local community.

-- learn new skills and gain new interests.
+- Learn new skills and gain new interests.

-Working as part of a team, towards a common goal is also something that most governors find very rewarding?
-Governors have to be prepared to give and take and to be loyal to decisions taken by the governing body as a whole.
-So long as they act within the law governors are protected from any financial liability for the decisions they take.
+Working as part of a team, towards a shared aim is something most governors find very rewarding.
+They are prepared to give and take and to be loyal to the team's decisions.
+As long as they act within the law they are protected from any financial liability for decisions they take.

 The governing body usually meets at least once a term.
 Many Governors also sit on one or two of the committees that look in detail at areas such as finance, the curriculum, staffing or the premises.

 Being a governor involves more than just taking an interest, though that is an important part of the job.
 Governors can learn a lot by visiting the school and talking to staff.
-It also means regularly putting aside some spare time in the evenings and occasionally at weekends, the amount of time varies widely, depending on how involved you become and what needs doing.
+It also means regularly putting aside some spare time in the evenings and occasionally at weekends.
 Governors have a legal right to ask their employer for unpaid leave.